yahoo/oss-guide/docs/contributing/recordkeeping.md

 1. We'll add you to our apache-contribtors@ internal mailing list.
 1. We'll put you in touch with an internal contact related to the project you seek to contribute to.

-Please keep in mind that Apache has a well-articulated process for accpeting contributions.
+Please keep in mind that Apache has a well-articulated process for accepting contributions.
 If you are becoming an Apache contributor, seek to become a committer, or participate in Apache projects in other meaningful ways, please review the [Apache Community Guidelines](http://community.apache.org/) website to learn more about Apache-etiquette, the Apache Way, and details about Apache projects document [License and Notices](http://www.apache.org/legal/src-headers.html) information in projects.

 ## Contribute to OpenStack